skillstopractice/notes/src/_posts/2025-05-20-bluesky-business-model-risk-factors.md

 This is a working document + open letter meant primarily to discuss with *Why* from the Bluesky team, but I'm publishing it in the open to make sure anyone who is participating in the broader conversations can see what exactly I am and am not trying to say.

-If you're in a hurry or don't want or need the background, scroll down to **"Specific Points of Concern"** and you should be able to get right to the heart of my argument.
+If you're in a hurry or don't want or need background info, scroll down to **"Specific Points of Concern"** and you should be able to get right to the heart of my argument.

 I may edit it as I'm having conversations and will mark sections that have been revised + extended when I do.